 One of the biggest changes he has noticed over the years is the cutting down of pine trees.
 “They have cut down so many trees in the surrounding region of Kalaw.
 Before you could walk with friends to the pine forests and at night, you would hear the constant ‘shhhhh’ soft wind being tickled in the pine tree branches.”

-iDiscover’s Kalaw Neighbourhood Map is curated by Kalaw Tourism Organisation, illustrated by local artist Ko Wai Yan and proudly funded by The Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ).
+Our guides are created by locals, designed by locals and powered by locals… with a little help from iDiscover.
+Hear their stories, share their passion and learn what they love!
+Our Kalaw Neighbourhood App&Map are curated by Kalaw Tourism Organisation, illustrated by local artist Ko Wai Yan and proudly powered by The Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ).

 Libby is a freelance journalist who has documented the changes across Myanmar’s many ethnic states in the past three years, specifically after Aung San Suu Kyi won elections.
 Her passion is looking at youth culture and stagleaping to isolated regions to hear untold stories from those who never had access to media or the opportunity to speak freely.